An Overview of Nausea and Vomiting in Adults

 • Consider administering medicines such as antacids or antiemetics

-• Provide clear fluids such as water, herbal tea, diluted juice or frozen drinks and ensure the client takes frequent small sips to prevent dehydration
+• Provide clear fluids such as water or herbal tea and ensure the client takes frequent small sips to prevent dehydration

 • Consider giving oral rehydration fluids